SIL verification – PFD or PFH – how to decide?

 It is an excellent idea to develop a checklist to agree on the assumptions for the calculations.

-Consider the following questions as a starting prompt:
+Consider the following questions as a starting point:

 • Which standard or code is being followed?